openlogic/saml-sp/README.txt

       }
     }

+The configuration details are:

+ * source_id:
+   The id of the source that this resolution service can resolve.
+This is a 20 octet binary string.

+ * uri:
+   The endpoint to which artifact resolve requests should be sent.

+ * identity_provider:
+   The URI identifying the identity provider that issues assertions using the source id specified.

+ * service_provider:
+   The URI identifying the your software (the service provider) to the identity provider.

+ * http_basic_auth:
-The 'http_basic_auth' section is optional and only needed if the IdP uses HTTP basic authentication.
+   (Optional) The credentials needed to authenticate with the IdP using HTTP basic authentication.

 #### Promiscuous Auth